Incremental (k, z)-Clustering on Graphs: Introduction

 In this paper, we answer this question in the affirmative for the incremental setting, in which the weighted undirected graph undergoes adversarial edge insertions.
 We believe that the incremental setting is particularly interesting and well-motivated from a practical point of view, as there exist inherently incremental graphs in practice.
 For example, real-world graphs such as co-authorship networks are incremental, since the fact that two scientists have co-authored a research paper (almost) never changes over time.

-Our central result is a highly efficient incremental algorithm---independent of the parameter $k$---that maintains a constant-factor \textit{bicriteria approximate solution} of size $\tilde{O}(k)$ (see \Cref{def:bicriteria}), which is optimal up to polylogarithmic factors for the $(k,z)$-clustering problem.
 Throughout the paper, we assume an oblivious adversary for our randomized results.
 An oblivious adversary fixes the entire sequence of updates before the algorithm begins.
-Namely, the adversary cannot adapt the updates based on the (randomized) outputs of the algorithm during the execution.
+Namely, the adversary cannot adapt the edge updates based on the (randomized) outputs of the algorithm during the execution.
+Our central result is a highly efficient incremental algorithm---independent of the parameter $k$---that maintains a constant-factor \textit{bicriteria approximate solution} of size $\tilde{O}(k)$ (see \Cref{def:bicriteria}), which is optimal up to polylogarithmic factors for the $(k,z)$-clustering problem.

 \antonis{Reminder: This algorithm generalizes to $k$-center.}

 \begin{restatable}{theorem}{incralg} There is a randomized incremental algorithm for the $(k, z)$-clustering problem that, given a weighted undirected graph $G = (V, E, w)$ with maximum edge weight $W$ subject to edge insertions, an integer~$k \geq 1$, and constants $z \geq 1, \epsilon \in (0, 1)$, maintains with high probability: \begin{itemize} \item a $(O(1), O(\log^3 n \, \log_{1+\epsilon}nW))$-bicriteria approximate solution and